JonathanKubas/NAO-Research/README.md

 # NAO Robotics Research
 ## Introduction
-The entire contents of this file acts as a general summary and an explanation of the software needed to run and develope python scripts that are intentionally written to interact with a given NAO robot.
+The entire contents of this file acts as a general summary and an explanation of the software needed to run and develope Python scripts that are intentionally written to interact with a given NAO robot.
 In particular, within this github page there are two different methods that are currently supported to help control the motion of the NAO robot remotely.
 Specifically, these two different methods are by hard coding movements through the use of NAO's Python SDK and by human mimicking, which is similar to the first method, but also inolves the use of a Microsoft Kinect V2 sensor.
 To be able to run either of these methods, a list of all the essential software installations and dependencies can be found below, along with a comprehensive intruction manual to properly set everything up.

 ## Setting Up Your Environment
-To be able to properly run and develope python programs meant to interact with either a physical or virtial NAO robot, or any other supported SoftBank Robotics robot, the user needs to have properly installed and configured the necessary software.
-In this case, the two major pieces of software that are needed are the Choregraphe interface and a version of python 2.7.
+To be able to properly run and develope Python programs meant to interact with either a physical or virtial NAO robot, or any other supported SoftBank Robotics robot, the user needs to have properly installed and configured the necessary software.
+In this case, the two major pieces of software that are needed are the Choregraphe interface and a version of Python 2.7.
 The two sections below describe each of these need tools and goes into depth on how to install and or configure them so that they can be used to program a given NAO robot.

 ### Choregraphe
-The general Chorepgraphe software is an interface that allows users to manipulate a given SoftBank Robotics robot by the use of either block based coding or regular C++ or python scripts.
+The general Chorepgraphe software is an interface that allows users to manipulate a given SoftBank Robotics robot by the use of either block based coding or regular C++ or Python scripts.
 It also allows users to either connect and run their developed programs on either a physical NAO robot or a preinstalled virtual one that can be connected to remotely.
 If not done so already, the following url provides a link to where users can download the installation wizard for the Choregraphe software https://www.aldebaran.com/fr/support/nao-6/downloads-softwares.
 It is necessary that this IDE is set up properly, so it is imporant that the following steps below are followed when downloading this software:
 1. Once the installation wizard is execuated, the following screen will appear:
 ![image](https://user-images.githubusercontent.com/78547750/199270812-4e0101ed-b488-4c97-8267-325dbf0ccb20.png)
 2. Accept license agreement: